Rigidity of high dimensional graph manifolds: Abelian undistorted normal subgroups are virtually central

-In order to conclude the proof of Theorem~\ref{product:thm}, all that remains is to show that the sequence~\eqref{exseq:eq} is virtually central, \emph{i.e.}~that $K=j(\mZ^d)$ is contained in the center of a finite-index subgroup of $\Gamma'$.
-To this aim, we will introduce the notion of \emph{translation number}, and follow a strategy already described in~\cite{gro1,gersten} (see also~\cite{alo,klelee}).
+In order to conclude the proof of Theorem~\ref{product:thm}, it is sufficient to show that the sequence~\eqref{exseq:eq} is virtually central, i.e.~that $K=j(\mZ^d)$ is contained in the center of a finite-index subgroup of $\Gamma'$.
+In fact, in this case we can replace $\Gamma'$ with this finite-index subgroup, and, up to replacing $\Delta$, $F$ and $\pi_1(N')$ with suitable finite-index subgroups, the exact sequences \eqref{exseq:eq}, \eqref{exseq2:eq} satisfy all the properties stated in Theorem~\ref{product:thm}.

+Since $K$ is a finite-index subgroup of $\ker\theta$ and $\Gamma'$ is a finite-index subgroup of $\Gamma$, by Lemma~\ref{kertheta} the inclusion of $K$ in $\Gamma'$ is a quasi-isometric embedding.
+Therefore, in order to conclude the proof of Theorem~\ref{product:thm} we just need to apply the following result to the case $\overline\Gamma=\Gamma'$, $\overline{K}=K$.

+\begin{proposition} Let $\overline\Gamma$ be a finitely generated group, and let $\overline{K}$ be a free abelian normal subgroup of $\overline{\Gamma}$.
+Also suppose that $\overline{K}$ is quasi-isometrically embedded in $\overline\Gamma$.
+Then $\overline K$ is contained in the center of a finite-index subgroup of $\overline\Gamma$. \end{proposition} \begin{proof} In the proof of this Proposition we exploit the notion of \emph{translation number}, and follow a strategy already described in~\cite{gro1,gersten} (see also~\cite{alo,klelee}).

-Let $G$ be a finitely-generated group with finite set of generators $A$, and for every $g\in G$ let us denote by $|g|_A$ the distance between $g$ and the identity of $G$ in the Cayley graph of $G$ relative to $A$.
+Let $G$ be a finitely generated group with finite set of generators $A$, and for every $g\in G$ let us denote by $|g|_A$ the distance between $g$ and the identity of $G$ in the Cayley graph of $G$ relative to $A$.
 The \emph{translation number} of $g$ is then given by the non-negative number